iainctduncan/s4m-stk/book/step-sequencer-tut-1.rst

-Tutorial 1 - A Basic Step Sequencer
+Tutorial 1 - Multi-Track Step Sequencer
 ================================================================================

 In this first tutorial, we're going to make a one-track sequencer that plays from a grid of data at a constant rate.
-We'll use ticks as our time base, so that you can change the tempo with the
+By the end of the tutorial, you'll have the tools for building a step-sequencer that you can work with using Scheme code, Max widgets, or midi input, with on-screen displays.
+This tutorial covers enough of each of these areas (engine, controller, display) to give you the building blocks to make a full featured step sequencer customized to your needs and workflow.
+This is the first publication in the Scheme For Max Sequencer Toolkit, and subsequent releases will include a library of components you can build on to make a complete, professional production ready live sequencing environment, with performance and accuracy suitable for studio or stage.

-Max global transport.
-In this version, all functions and definitions will be global.
-This is convenient when prototyping as it makes it easy to redefine them on the fly.
+In this first tutorial, all functions and definitions will be global.
+This is convenient when prototyping as it makes it easy to redefine them on the fly - you can even send new functions to s4m *while the sequencer is running*!
 In a subsequent tutorial we'll put our code into an object-like function that acts as a module and namespace so that we can instantiate more than one at a time.